The TTUHSC El Paso GSBS offers two academic programs: a Master of Science (M.S.) in Biomedical Sciences and a Post-Baccalaureate Certificate Program.

 M.S. in Biomedical Sciences

 The M.S. in Biomedical Sciences is a two year program structured around a core curriculum in biomedical sciences that provides foundational coursework in the areas of biochemistry, cell biology, genetics, laboratory methodology, and biomedical research.
-Beyond providing the necessary coursework the program emphasizes on providing superior and competitive training environment in diverse state-of-the-art research laboratories by students engaging in a mentored research project.
+Beyond providing the necessary coursework, the program emphasizes on fostering a superior and competitive training environment in diverse state-of-the-art research laboratories where students engage in a mentored research project.

-Post-baccalaureate Certificate Program
+Post-Baccalaureate Certificate Program

 The post-baccalaureate certificate program is a one year program intended to meet the supplemental educational needs of professionals.
-A graduate certificate program is a set of courses that provides a knowledge base and in-depth expertise in a specific subject matter.
+The certificate program encompasses a set of courses that provide the knowledge base and in-depth expertise in the biomedical sciences field.
 To take any graduate-level course, certificate program students must have completed all prerequisite courses (including undergraduate courses).
 Therefore, students interested in the post-baccalaureate certificate program are required to have a bachelor’s degree related to the biomedical science field.